Margaret L. Hodge, R.N., M.S.N., Ed.D., Chair

 - COMM 4130 - Communication and Aging (3 units)*

 - COMM 4180 - Health Communication (3 units)*

 In addition, students must complete 3 units of upper division 4000 level* or graduate level elective course work, to be determined in collaboration with the graduate advisor.
 Students interested in education are strongly encouraged to take NURS 5200, Teaching and Learning in Nursing.

-In order to fulfill the 36 unit requirement, students must take an additional 3 unit elective course, approved by the graduate advisor.
+In order to fulfill the 36 unit requirement, students electing to take the comprehensive examination must take an additional 3 unit elective course, approved by the graduate advisor.